Why choose a Westpac Car Loan?

 You have 30 days to find your ideal car once you receive conditional approval.
 When you've found the car, you will need to send us either the car dealer's invoice or registration papers.
 We’ll then email you a link to the contract.*

-Finally, you can accept the contract online for a single application* or head into a branch with proof of full comprehensive car insurance to sign the contract in person.
+Finally, you can accept the contract online or head into a branch with proof of full comprehensive car insurance to sign the contract in person.

 We'll send the electronic funds transfer to the accounts you’ve specified* or issue you a bank cheque you can use to pay the dealer or seller of your new car.